aspirepress/documentation/docs/index.md

   like AspireCloud.
 * [AspireSync](/aspiresync/) - Tooling for pulling a collection of plugins and themes from a source (like WordPress).

+A [Docker container](https://gist.github.com/mzalewski/a07708732be526184d8f719d8d6f255f) is available for testing the full environment.

 ## Contributing

 AspirePress welcomes contributions from people like you.
 We encourage you to review